rajkumarananthu/workspace/GATE/notes/computer_organization.md

   ![Von-Neumann Architecture](../images/von_neumann-arch.png)

+  - Von-Neumann architecure is also called stored-program concept because the program to execute is stored in the memory and the instructions are brought to the processor for execution.
+And before bringing the instruction to the processor that program/process must be stored in the memory.
   - Processor:
     - Also called CPU: Central Processing Unit.
     - Control Unit: Generates the sequence of control signal to carry out the operaitons.